-- During transition, districts shall collaborate to ensure the seamless transportation; possibly requiring modification of rules regarding operating buses outside of district boundaries. - Students who choose to remain in an existing school shall have no negative impact in bus transportation; choice transportation for these students must be guaranteed through the transition period. - Statewide transportation software shall be utilized to ensure smooth transition of routes and upgrade costs shall be shared equitably. - An analysis of the contractor/district owner mix in the districts involved is necessary and may lead to efficiencies in contract awarding. - To ensure a smooth transition, the district running a program will provide the transportation.
-IE if a student is attending Glasgow, Christina will continue to provide transportation.
+- During transition, districts shall collaborate to ensure seamless transportation; possibly requiring modification of rules regarding operating buses outside of district boundaries. - Students who choose to remain in an existing school shall have no negative impact in bus transportation; choice transportation for these students must be guaranteed through the transition period. - Statewide transportation software shall be utilized to ensure smooth transition of routes and upgrade costs shall be shared equitably. - An analysis of the contractor/district owner mix in the districts involved is necessary and may lead to efficiencies in contract awarding. - To ensure a smooth transition, the district running a program will provide the transportation.
+For example, if a student is attending Glasgow, Christina will continue to provide transportation.
 If a student attends a Red Clay high school, Red Clay will provide the transportation.
-If Christina continues a program housed in the city (IE Douglas, Christina would provide transportation to those students). - Agreement that CSD will ONLY be transferring Contractor Routes
+If Christina continues a program housed in the city (e.g., Douglas) Christina would provide transportation to those students. - Agreement that Christina School District will only be transferring contractor routes.

 Some of the central issues surrounding student transportation as defined by the teams in both Red Clay and Christina School Districts include the capacity of bus contractors to handle the additional busses needed for the three tier to two tier transition schedule, the local cost estimation of additional routes, coordination of bus contracts between the two districts.
-More details on bus routes can be found in the Red Clay Framework for Planning in Appendix .
+More details on bus routes can be found in the Red Clay Framework for Planning in Appendix C.

-Christina must arrange for all non-Special education transportation in the city to be covered by contractors, which minimizes the transition of employees.
-There are currently 14 Special Education buses.
+Christina must arrange for all non-special education transportation in the city to be covered by contractors, which minimizes the transition of employees.
+There are currently

+14 special education buses.
 The districts have identified the necessary considerations in their plans.

-The following action items were identified be the responsibility of the Red Clay Consolidated School District:
+The following action items were identified to be the responsibility of the Red Clay Consolidated School District:

-- Identify Red Clay cost of transporting additional students - How will Red Clay meet transportation needs - Homeless transportation
+- Identify Red Clay cost of transporting additional students

+- Determine how Red Clay will meet transportation needs

+- Homeless transportation

 - Identify cost of additional equipment

 - Where will additional equipment come from

 - Storage of additional busses

 - Identify start and end time for the acquired facilities